5ym/paper/sample.md

     on `title`, `author`, and `date`.)

 `subtitle`
-:   document subtitle, included in HTML, EPUB, LaTeX, ConTeXt, and docx
+:   document subtitle, included in HTML, EPUB, LaTeX, ConTeXt, and pdf
     documents

 `abstract`
-:   document summary, included in LaTeX, ConTeXt, AsciiDoc, and docx
+:   document summary, included in LaTeX, ConTeXt, AsciiDoc, and pdf
     documents

 `keywords`
-:   list of keywords to be included in HTML, PDF, ODT, pptx, docx
+:   list of keywords to be included in HTML, PDF, ODT, pptx, pdf
     and AsciiDoc metadata; repeat as for `author`, above

 `subject`
-:   document subject, included in ODT, PDF, docx and pptx metadata
+:   document subject, included in ODT, PDF, pdf and pptx metadata

 `description`
-:   document description, included in ODT, docx and pptx metadata.
+:   document description, included in ODT, pdf and pptx metadata.
 Some
     applications show this as `Comments` metadata.

 `category`
-:   document category, included in docx and pptx metadata
+:   document category, included in pdf and pptx metadata

 Additionally,
-any root-level string metadata, not included in ODT, docx or pptx metadata is added as a *custom property*.
+any root-level string metadata, not included in ODT, pdf or pptx metadata is added as a *custom property*.
 The following [YAML] metadata block for instance: